This semester we will be focusing on close reading as a form of literary criticism. There are many reasons to close read:

 Close reading develops skills of interpretation (hermeneutics), which require thoughtful reflection.

-Close reading assumes a text cannot be completely explained: it requires a reader to develop a relationship with the text and ultimately her/himself through the process of discovery.
+Close reading assumes a text cannot be completely explained: it requires readers to develop a relationship with the text and ultimately themselves through the process of discovery.

 In addition to all of these reasons, an important goal of close reading is to allow the text to speak in its own language.
-In order to allow a text to speak in its own language, close reading requires that you, the reader, learn the language of another world.
-As a close reader and writer, you will need patience and a belief in the value of another world.
+In order to allow a text to speak in its own language, close reading requires that you, the reader, learn the language of the text (another world).
+As a close reader and writer, you will need patience and a belief in the value of the text and this "other" world.
 This requires confidence, practice, and the ability to disappear as your “self” and reappear through the language of the text.

 You will write two (2) close readings this semester.